e-arslan/SingleCellAnalysis/scATAC/Packages/snapATAC/README.md

 Tutorial shows [3.5-5] for log10(UMI) and [0.4-0.8] for promoter ratio as cutoff Personally not sure about the importance of the upper threshold for log10(UMI) so I used [2-] for log10(UMI) and [0.2-0.8] for promoter ratio as cutoff

+## Step 2.
+Add cell-by-bin matrix
+Adding the cell-by-bin matrix of 5kb resolution to the snap object.

+This super sparse matrix(dgCMatrix) is added to bmat of snap object.